 Staircase to Lookout Tower.

-In the tower there is a bar top and high stool seating gives a stunning 270 degree view out to the sea, making you feel like a Captain on the bridge!
+In the tower there is a bar top and high stool seating.
+From the window a stunning 270 degree view out to the sea, will make you feel like a Captain on the bridge!
 Do not forget your binoculars and camera.
 There is heating in this area of the building so a great place at anytime of year.
 From here is a door to access the full walk around balcony with secluded terrace which itself provides stunning views to the golf course and Old Hunstanton.

 Parking is within the fenced gated area of the Coastguard Lookout.
 There is an area to sit out on the gravelled garden using the fold up garden chairs.